waggle-sensor/sage-vectordb-example/HybridSearch_example/Readme.md

 ---

+## CI/CD Workflow: Build & Push Images
+This repository includes a GitHub Action that builds and pushes Docker images for all Hybrid Image Search microservices to NRPs public image registry.
+The workflow runs automatically on pushes to the main branch and on pull requests, detecting changes and publishing updated service images to the configured container registry.

+---

 ## Running the Example
 >NOTE: I didn't use docker compose because it doesn't have the ability to access to GPU in lower versions, like in node-V033